Do you want to prevent a page from reloading when someone submits one of your online forms?

-Once you’re done configuring your Ajax-enabled form to your liking, you want to add it to your site.
+Once you’re done configuring your AJAX-enabled form to your liking, you’ll want to add it to your site.

-To begin, create a new page or post in WordPress, or go to the update settings on an existing one.
+To begin, create a new page or post in WordPress, or open an existing one in the editor.

 Next, click on the blue button in the top right that says either Publish or Update, so your form will appear on your website.